priikone/aces-looks/README.md

 ### Installation for OpenColorIO

-See [OCIO v2 config](OCIO/) for a OCIO v2 config file that defines the LMTs as OCIO Looks.
+See [OCIO v2 config](OCIO/) file that defines the LMTs as OCIO Looks.

 ## Usage